SichangHe/mdbook_ls/README.md

 # mdBook Language Server

 WIP.

-The goal of mdBook LS is to provide a language server to preview mdBook projects live.
+mdBook-LS provides a language server to preview mdBook projects live, patching the edited chapter instantly as you type in your editor.
+Please see [Editor Setup](#editor-setup) for details on usage.

 ## Editor Setup